rlf-arlut/tmrg/doc/source/verification.rst

    seeg --lib libs/tcbn65lp.v --output fsm02TMR_see.v fsm02_r2g.v

 As a result a verilog file ``see.v`` is generated.
-In the considered example a file will look like:
+In this example a file will look like:

 .. code-block:: verilog